 For a 3-star hotel you have to pay around $110 per night and for a 4-star hotel you would be looking at $150 per night.
 If you're after a luxury 5-star Frankfurt hotel then you can expect to pay around $250 per night.

-If you're looking for a cheap hotel in Frankfurt, then book Hotel Robert Mayer.
+If you're looking for a cheap hotel in Frankfurt, then book The Niu Coin.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Frankfurt.

-If money isn't a problem and you're looking for a luxury hotel in Frankfurt, then go for Rocco Forte Villa Kennedy.
-The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+If money isn't a problem and you're looking for a luxury hotel in Frankfurt, then go for Sofitel Frankfurt Opera.
+It's a very cool hotel that has been highly recommended by travelers and experts.

-If you're looking for a room with a view, then try the Hotel Gerbermühle or the Jumeirah Hotel, both hotels offer some amazing views of Frankfurt according to recent customer reviews.
+If you're looking for a room with a view, then try the Hotel Gerbermühle or the JW Marriott Hotel, both hotels offer some amazing views of Frankfurt according to recent customer reviews.

-If you're looking for a romantic Frankfurt hotel for couples then try Jumeirah Hotel.
+If you're looking for a romantic Frankfurt hotel for couples then try JW Marriott Hotel.
 The hotel has excellent customer review ratings by couples.

 Frankfurt Sightseeing Cruise: 1 or 2 Hours.
 Cruise the River Main in Frankfurt for spectacular views of the city’s skyline.
 Available as a 1-hour or 2-hour tour, see sights such as the pubs of Sachsenhausen and European Central Bank.
 Jump off at Gerbermühle and learn about the poet Goethe.
 Price: $13.